bmike2047/springboot-integration-sftp/README.md

 ./gradlew clean test
 ```
 > [!Note]
-> Testing is done by providing an embedded Apache Mina sshd server.<br/>
+> Testing is done with the provided embedded Apache Mina sshd server.<br/>
-> Since both testing and the docker SFTP provided above use the same SFTP port (2222) you might want to stop the docker container when running the test task:<br/>
+> Since both Apache Mina and the docker SFTP provided above use the same SFTP port (2222) you might want to stop the docker container when running the test task<br/>

 > [!TIP]
-> Health-check can be accessed via: http://localhost:8080/actuator/health<br/>
+> Health-check can be accessed via: http://localhost:8080/actuator/health/application<br/>
 > In case any Load Balancer will need to check if the application si alive this endpoint will return an HTTP 200 OK no matter the file processing status: http://localhost:8080/actuator/info<br/>

 > [!TIP]